kangertraning/misshentaibot/README.md

-# Anie - A Telegram Bot Project
+# Hentai - A Telegram Bot Project

 > ⭐️ Thanks to everyone who has starred the project, it means a lot !